 (Editor’s note: Jake & Jackie P – The Soul Jammers, pictured earlier, at the beach)

-You’ll have the time & the need, so you’ll develop it & then you may even end up as motivated, focused & obsessive as those same people you tried to copy in the first place.
+If you just stop copying other people & instead, work on your own ideas, then you’ll get game.
+You’ll have the time & you'll have the need, so you’ll find you develop it naturally, yourself.
+Then you may even end up as motivated, focused & obsessive as those same people you tried to copy in the first place.

 Just think about that… Hang on a minute..!

-Was that the sound of light bulbs switching on, in copycat promoters skulls all over the city that we just heard…?
+Is that the sound of light bulbs switching on in copycat promoters skulls, all across the city that we just heard…?

 We do hope so.

-Back then this was pre-computer days, so all lettering had to be either done with Letraset…
+Back then in the 80s, it was pre-computer days, so all lettering had to be either done with Letraset…

-(like a transfer thingy you pencilled over, to make a transfer of each individual letter stick down)
+Which was like a transfer thingy you penciled over, to make a transfer of each individual letter stick down.

 This was the first real gun massacre on this scale, there had ever been in the UK.